robertnunn/7DTD-Modlets/Alpha 18/Adventure Mod/admin README (spoilers).md

         - 45 skills (all but one have 5 levels)
         - parkour 5 requires 21 points
         - pack mule 5 requires 10 points
-    - more likely to find working vehicle parts? makes it easier to get a vehicle and get moving.
-Alternatively, give the GROUP one 4x4 (with extra seats)
+    + Give players a vehicle voucher that can be used to create a single vehicle (minibike, motorcycle, 4x4) once they reach the garage/car lot poi
         + reduce the storage on 4x4 and motorcycle: (9,4) and (9,2[1?])
-    - more zombies spawning in cities than usual
+    + more zombies spawning in cities than usual
     + zombies sprint at night (serverconfig.xml setting)
     + can't put silencers on shotguns anymore
     + dramatically increase the heat generated from workstations, more modest increase in heat from firearms (specifically firearms (and explosives), not (cross)bows or melee)